-Caries is the most common chronic disease of childhood.1 Dental caries is the decay process, the end result of which is the cavity.
+According to the American Academy of Pediatric Dentistry, caries is the most common chronic disease of childhood.
+Dental caries is the decay process, the end result of which is the cavity.
 It has reached silent epidemic proportions because no one writes about the problem, as compared to the frequent writings that appear in the lay press about mental health, heart disease, diabetes, Alzheimer's, etc.

 Research on Fluoride Varnish Interventions